Watts-Lab/task-mapping/tasks/Room assignment task.md

 # Procedure
 ## Steps
 Phase One:
-1200 participants completed 5 room tasks (three “ very low” and two “moderate” complexity tasks) and a standard “Reading the Mind in the Eyes” (RME) test.
+1200 participants completed 5 room tasks (three 'very low' and two 'moderate' complexity tasks) and a standard 'Reading the Mind' in the Eyes (RME) test.

-The task required to assign N “students” to M “rooms” so as to maximize the total utility of the students, each of who has a specified utility for each room, while also respecting Q constraints.
+The task required to assign N 'students' to M 'rooms' so as to maximize the total utility of the students, each of who has a specified utility for each room, while also respecting Q constraints.

 High complexity: Assign 9 students to 6 rooms given 8 constraints

 Low complexity: Assign 6 students to 4 rooms given 2 constraints

-In each room assignment problem, a “utility table” was presented, providing participant(s) with the information on students’ ratings/preferences (between 0 and 100) to each of the M rooms indicating how satisfied they would be if being assigned to the room.
+In each room assignment problem, a 'utility table' was presented, providing participant(s) with the information on students’ ratings/preferences (between 0 and 100) to each of the M rooms indicating how satisfied they would be if being assigned to the room.

 At any time during the allotted 5-minute period for a task, the participant could push a button to submit her solution and move on to the next task, or the participant would be automatically redirected to the next task when the 5-minute timer was up